jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 Quite simpler!
 The resulting code went from two unnecessary function definitions and a curried application for both of them, to code with no uneeded function calls.

-You might notice that if we take the callback passed as the `fetch` param and move it to its own function, the optimizations from the compiler will kick in and the output code will be mostly the same ([try it!](https://reasonml.github.io/en/try?rrjsx=true&ocaml=KYDwLsBOB2CGA2ACA5sMBVAzlRAuRA5LIgLQB8hxAvIgES0DaAAkwEaYB0AbgogLoAoUBBi8e8AJYATWBDyVSFIohr1mbTuP4D4aRADM0AYwAWAGViYwiAPwAKAA6Rg+iSFW0AlIkQA-Q2CmPgCukEg0AUGOzq4giAB6iKHwnjp6kSYAYhKQVklhttEubh7efhk+dt4RxiaIRbEJ+Slp1tbJKoji0rLAzQDcKGhYOMmtiM6YwfBgAIwqApV2tAD0wdi5XszOlgD20ByQsADuAPqSIryr61CYtHzeAD4UdhkWef61uGCputaT0zAACYFktlmsNndPNtgHsDkczhcoFcIbd7k8OAZatlcj9yl9rFUgA)).
+You might notice that if we take the callback passed as the `fetch` param and move it to its own function, the optimizations from the compiler will kick in and the output code will be mostly the same ([try it here](https://reasonml.github.io/en/try?rrjsx=true&ocaml=KYDwLsBOB2CGA2ACA5sMBVAzlRAuRA5LIgLQB8hxAvIgES0DaAAkwEaYB0AbgogLoAoUBBi8e8AJYATWBDyVSFIohr1mbTuP4D4aRADM0AYwAWAGViYwiAPwAKAA6Rg+iSFW0AlIkQA-Q2CmPgCukEg0AUGOzq4giAB6iKHwnjp6kSYAYhKQVklhttEubh7efhk+dt4RxiaIRbEJ+Slp1tbJKoji0rLAzQDcKGhYOMmtiM6YwfBgAIwqApV2tAD0wdi5XszOlgD20ByQsADuAPqSIryr61CYtHzeAD4UdhkWef61uGCputaT0zAACYFktlmsNndPNtgHsDkczhcoFcIbd7k8OAZatlcj9yl9rFUgA)).

 That is true, but in many cases, and especially coming from a JavaScript background, callbacks are left inline.
 And that trend won't cease to grow: now [React hooks](https://reactjs.org/blog/2019/02/06/react-v16.8.0.html) are here, and together with hooks will come a _lot_ of inlined functions [for effects](https://overreacted.io/a-complete-guide-to-useeffect) and other callbacks, that can benefit from the optimizations that the compiler can do with a data-first approach and the pipe-first operator.